Posted on : June 15, 2020 by Clinic One on Mental Health

 - Saying goodbye or leaving goodbye notes as they’ll never see or meet again.

-- Not caring about personal belongings with no logical context.
+- Not caring about personal belongings.

 - Sudden changes in personality, going from highly cheerful to a depressive episode.